 The threshold may be set at provisioning of the network slice together with other network slice profiled information and updated by configuration changes.
 The CHF may provide new triggers during the charging session.

+The following table 6.1.3.3-1 describes the set of thresholds and triggering conditions:

+Table 6.1.3.3-1: trigger thresholds